ValentinH/react-easy-crop/README.md

 ## Features

-* Supports drag and zoom (using wheel) interactions
+* Supports drag and zoom interactions
 * Provides crop dimensions as pixels and percentages
 * Supports any images format (JPEG, PNG, even GIF) as url or base 64 string
 * Mobile friendly